IBM/db2developerextension-about/docs/the-basics/manual-db2-installation.md

 ### Prerequisites

 Before installing Db2 Community Edition on Linux, ensure the following requirements are met:
-- You have sudo/root privileges
+- Administrator privileges on the Linux system
-- For Docker-based installation, install Docker Engine
+- Docker Desktop for Windows installed (for Docker‑based installations)
-- Add your user to the docker group: `sudo usermod -aG docker $USER`
+- User membership in the docker group: `sudo usermod -aG docker $USER`
-- Allocate at least 4 GB of RAM for the Db2 container
+- Minimum of 4 GB RAM allocated for running the Db2 container
-- ufficient disk space (minimum 20 GB recommended)
+- Minimum of 20 GB available disk space (recommended)

 ### Installation options